8th Grade Course Descriptions

 (grade 7/8) A yearlong exploratory class designed to help improve students’ basic art skills; drawing, painting and sculpting, design artwork using a variety of media and techniques, develop students’ creativity and self-expression, and recognize and use the art elements (line, shape, color, value, form, texture and space), and design principles (rhythm, balance, proportion, variety, emphasis, harmony and unity).
 The curriculum is student driven and changes yearly.
 All levels welcome.

-(grade 7/8) AVID, Advancement Via Individual Determination, helps future leaders toward college success and beyond.
+(grade 8 only) AVID, Advancement Via Individual Determination, helps future leaders toward college success and beyond.
 This course will prepare students for the rigors of college preparatory classes by providing study and organizational skills, as well as tutorial help from college mentors.
 Students are taught study skills, note-taking, time management, writing skills, and research skills, while being immersed in a college-going culture.
 The class also includes tutoring sessions that may be led by college students and provide support for success in the academically rigorous curriculum.
 Additionally, the AVID class provides access to information about colleges and universities through field trips, guest speakers, college tutors, scholarship opportunities, and college admission requirement information.
-The profile of an AVID student is a 2.0-3.5 GPA, first generation student in a family to attend college, and highly motivated.

 chorus